Limits of Hodge structures via holonomic D-modules: Transfer to modules

-In fact, later we will see that $\cM$ is an extensions of regular holonomic $\sD_X$-modules which will again prove that $\cM$ is regular (see Theorem~\ref{iden} for the reduced case and Theorem~\ref{idenN} for the general case). \end{rem}
+\begin{rem} We point out that the $\sD_X$-module $\cM$ is even regular holonomic although we will not use this observation.
+Later we will see that $\cM$ is an extension of regular holonomic $\sD_X$-modules which will again prove that $\cM$ is regular (see Theorem~\ref{iden} for the reduced case and Theorem~\ref{idenN} for the general case). \end{rem}